frebib/snid/README.md

 Example: `-nat46-prefix 64:ff9b:1::`

 Important: the prefix which you use for `-nat46-prefix` MUST be routed to the local host so that return packets can reach snid.
+This can be done automatically by snid with the `-add-local-route` flag, although routing within the network will still need to be configured manually.

 On Linux, the necessary route entry can be added by running:

 ```
 ip route add local 64:ff9b:1::/96 dev lo